Fitting the seven-parameter Generalized Tempered Stable distribution to the financial data: Generalized Tempered Stable (GTS) Distribution

 \end{theorem} \begin{proof} \ \\

-we reconsider the characteristic exponent $\Psi(\xi)$ in (\ref{eq:l6a}).
+We reconsider the characteristic exponent $\Psi(\xi)$ in (\ref{eq:l6a}):

 Hence, the $k$-th order cumulant $\kappa_{k}$ is given by comparing the coefficients of both polynomial functions in $i\xi$.
-See \cite{kendall1946advanced} For more details on the relationship between the characteristic exponent and cumulant functions \end{proof}
+For more details on the relationship between the characteristic exponent and cumulant functions, refer to \cite{kendall1946advanced, feller1971}. \end{proof}